-To begin with, paper billboards can be secured on an exclusive basis by brands (as opposed to digital alternatives that force advertisers to share space with other businesses while typically displaying your message for just 10 seconds per minute).
+To begin with, classic billboards can be secured on an exclusive basis by brands (as opposed to digital alternatives that force advertisers to share space with other businesses while typically displaying your message for just 10 seconds per minute).
 This ensures that your small business can optimise its market reach within the local area, without having its message compromised or absorbed by alternative brands.

 Billboards are also ideally placed to capitalise on strategically selected locations, with prominent roadside adverts offering a prime example.
 These can be placed at busy junctions (where the traffic flow is relatively restricted) that sit en-route to your physical location, effectively targeting local or passing customers and creating a viable sales funnel.

 Studies have shown that around 68% of UK consumers frequently make shopping decisions while they are in the car, so targeting them during this time could encourage them make a purchase or interact further with the brand through their mobile.

 This type of proximity marketing also lends itself to impulse purchases, with a further 24% of customers claiming they were motivated to visit a particular store (or website) on the same day that they saw an affiliated outdoor advert.

 Another 24% of customers have even visited a store or checkout page immediately after viewing a branded, OOH message, so there is no doubt that billboards are capable of effectively engaging individuals and compelling them to take action in real-time.

 At this stage, it should be clear that while it may be an advertising channel that is synonymous with proximity marketing, it is ideally suited to capitalising on both geographical location and customer behaviour in real-time.
 It is also fair to surmise that billboard campaigns can be successfully tailored to target alternative customer segments like young professionals and students, by leveraging prominent locations such as train stations and universities.